Wuhu Anhui, China Travel Guide

 Carry translated allergy cards and stick to simple, naturally gluten-free dishes.

-Organized culinary classes or dedicated food tours for international tourists are not widely available.
+Organized culinary classes or dedicated food tours for international tourists are hard to find.

 Consider dining at a restaurant offering riverfront views along the Yangtze.

-Organized cooking classes or dedicated food tours for international tourists are not widely available in Wuhu.
+Organized cooking classes or specific food tours for international tourists are hard to find in Wuhu.

 In rural areas surrounding Wuhu, opportunities might exist to visit farms or food producers, notably for tea or local produce.